C. J. Uzomah

-Christopher James Uzomah (/juːˈzɒmə/ yoo-ZOM-ə; born January 14, 1993) is an American football tight end for the New York Jets of the National Football League (NFL).
-He played college football at Auburn and was drafted by the Cincinnati Bengals in the fifth round of the 2015 NFL Draft.
+Christopher James Uzomah (/juːˈzɒmə/ yoo-ZOM-ə; born January 14, 1993) is an American professional football tight end.
+He played college football for the Auburn Tigers and was drafted by the Cincinnati Bengals in the fifth round of the 2015 NFL draft.

-High school career
+Early life

 The son of Xavier and Stephanie Uzomah, C. J. attended North Gwinnett High School in Suwanee, Georgia, where he played quarterback.
 During his senior season, threw for 238 yards with two touchdowns, rushed for 74 yards and had 168 receiving yards with one touchdown.
 As a junior, he passed for 1,750 yards and 15 touchdowns, and ran for 800 yards and 10 more touchdowns.

 College career

 Primarily a blocking tight end at Auburn, Uzomah caught only 29 passes in his four seasons, but seven of them were for touchdowns.
 He majored in Marketing while at Auburn.
 As a freshman, he threw a 4-yard touchdown pass.

 Uzomah attended the 2015 Medal of Honor Bowl along with teammates Angelo Blackson and Jermaine Whitehead, making one reception for 29 yards to help the National team defeat the American team 26–14.
 On January 17, 2015, it was announced that Uzomah had accepted his invitation to play in the 2014 Senior Bowl.
 On January 24, 2015, Uzomah caught a pass for nine yards and was a part of a South team that lost 34–13 in the Reese's Senior Bowl.
 Although he played in the two all-star games, Uzomah was not one of 19 tight ends who received an invitation to perform at the NFL Combine.